testruction/cillium-eks-blueprint-addon/README.md

 * Creates EKS Cluster Control plane with public endpoint (for demo purpose only) with a managed node group
 * Deploys supporting add-ons: ClusterAutoScaler, AwsLoadBalancerController, VpcCni, CoreDns, KubeProxy, EbsCsiDriver
-* Deploy Kube-Prometheurs on the EKS cluster
+* Deploy Cillium on the EKS cluster

 ## Prerequisites: